Union Institute & University

 Less than three hours northwest of Boston and two hours south of Montreal, Montpelier is the smallest state capital in the United States, offering a pace of life both informal and sophisticated.
 Excellent restaurants, movie theaters, two bookstores and a variety of shops make it a great place to shop and relax.
 If students are inclined to enjoy outdoor activities, they can find excellent camping, biking, fishing and touring within minutes of downtown.

-Find Out More about our Vermont campus
+Find Out More about Vermont College

 Additional Area Information: